-(The second installment in a three-part series on the Umgeni River for Inter Press Service).
+(My third and final article on the Umgeni River for Inter Press Service).

 Read the full article at Inter Press Service.